damienmckenna/metatag/README.txt

-* The Metatag: Mobile & UI Adjustments submodule adds the MobileOptimized, HandheldFriendly, viewport, cleartype, theme-color, format-detection, apple-mobile-web-app-capable, apple-mobile-web-app-status-bar-style, and the android-app and ios-app alternative link meta tags.
+* The Metatag: Mobile & UI Adjustments submodule adds the MobileOptimized, HandheldFriendly, viewport, cleartype, theme-color, format-detection, apple-mobile-web-app-capable, apple-mobile-web-app-status-bar-style, the android-app and ios-app alternative link meta tags, and the Android manifest tag.

 * A variety of favicon sizes and styles can be added to the global configuration using the Metatag: Favicons submodule.